Course - Digital Competence for Records Management - LBAS1004

 Course content

-The course provides insight into how one works with digital archives and records management in a institution, and which technologies that can be used to help ensure a comprehensive document capture in a fully digital workday.
-An introduction is given on how to contribute to both procurement processes and the development of new solutions, as well as how to safeguard information security.
+The course provides insight into how to work digitally with archives and documentation management in a business to ensure broad document capture in a fully digital work environment.
+An introduction is given to how to contribute to both procurement processes and the development of new solutions, as well as how to safeguard information security and privacy.

-The course content has transfer value for work with digital documentation in varied institutions and businesses.
+The course content has transferable value for work with digital documentation in varied institutions and businesses.

 Learning outcome